 Wayne Rooney married Colleen Rooney on 12 June 2008.
 They had been dating for six years.
 They had a first child, Kai Wayne Rooney, on 2 November 2009.
-His younger brother John Rooney is also a professional footballer, playing for Macclesfield Town.
+They have three children.
+Wayne’s younger brother John Rooney is also a professional footballer, playing for Macclesfield Town, Barnsley, Bury and Guiseley.

 National team career

-His reputation as one of the world's most exciting young players was further enhanced by his impressive performances for England at Euro 2004 in Portugal.
-At the tournament Rooney became the youngest player ever to score in the UEFA European Football Championships, when on 17 June 2004 he scored twice against Switzerland; although the Swiss player, Johan Vonlanthen, broke this record against France four days later.
-Unfortunately Rooney was injured early in the quarter final match against Portugal and England were subsequently knocked out on penalties.
+At the Euros 2004 in Portugal, Rooney became the youngest player ever to score in the UEFA European Football Championships, when on 17 June 2004 he scored twice against Switzerland; although the Swiss player.Unfortunately, Rooney was injured early in the quarter final match against Portugal and England were subsequently knocked out on penalties.